 You can verify your PHP configuration limits on Kalium theme by just going to your WordPress dashboard > Laborator > System Status.

-Alternative method: You can check your PHP configuration limits also by installing the WordPress phpinfo() plugin and then going to Settings > PHP Info.
-The first column refers to your installation value, and the second column refers to the limits of your host.
+Alternative method: You can also check your PHP configuration limits them by installing the FastDev plugin and then going to WordPress dashboard > Fastdev > and choose PHP tab to compare your server info (see example).
+The first column (Local) refers to your installation value, and the second column (Master) refers to the limits of your host.
 The latter values are often lower if you have selected a cheaper hosting package.